Aloe peglerae: Distribution

 This species is endemic to South Africa, where it only occurs in Gauteng and the North West Province.
 In this limited range, it is naturally found only along the northern dip slopes of the Magaliesberg and the Witwatersberg, the range just south and parallel to it.

+Conservation status

 It is listed as endangered and is rapidly declining in the wild, primarily due to habitat destruction and illegal collecting.
+In the Red List of South African Plants, it is listed as critically endangered due to illegal poaching of mature individuals as a slow-growing species, its localised and restricted range, its small number of population groups and a 43% reduction over 10 years.